ScottLogic/blog/_posts/2024-05-03-bunjs-a-fast-rising-star.md

 Also pretty impressive is that both Bun and Node.js managed to produce a result on day 15 where Python continued to crash out.
 Granted there's probably a flaw in my Python code, but the TypeScript code is pretty much a like-for-like conversion.
-I also felt like Bun's perceived load time was faster, even on solutions where Python had the fastest execution time, the time from pressing enter to starting to seeing output often seemed quite long, with Bun feeling much more responsive.
+I also felt like Bun's perceived load time was faster, even on solutions where Python had the fastest execution time, the time from pressing enter to starting to see output often seemed quite long, with Bun feeling much more responsive.

 ## So what did we learn?